 Remember three key things - Nutrition, Mindset and Movement.
 Work on each one together.
 All three elements come together to give you the results you want.
 Never underestimate mindset!
 It is where it all starts - get the right mindset and you are off.

 Calories are king.
 Yep macros are useful but we simply want to create a small (emphasis on small) calorie deficit, Worry about macros later when you get more experienced.
-Download My Fitness Pal and start logging everything you eat.
+Download My Fitness Pal and start logging everything you eat (update - I have found the NutraCheck app/website even better than MFP).
 Don't change your own diet yet, just log it, and adjust portion size.
 Don't let MFP calculate your calories for you though - more on how to do that later.
 Be accountable - if you eat cake and go over your calories one day then eat a bit less the next day.

 Just a little note about clean eating here.
 Eating whole, nutritious foods is important and a good thing, definitely better than junk.
 But if you want to lose fat you still need to log what you eat and keep in a calorie deficit.
 For those that have lost fat due to 'just clean eating' it is simply because by changing your diet you naturally reduced calories.
 It is possible but not advisable - you can still eat too much whether it be 'clean' or 'junk'.